 Kathy earned her B.F.A. degree from the University of Denver in 1964 and five years later a Master’s Degree in Art Education from the University of Oregon.
 This training developed not only her love of art education that includes all the fine arts, but also a keen awareness of basic design, shape, form and texture.

 Kathy began sculpting classes in the early 1990s and knew immediately that this would be a major calling in her life.
 Her professional career soared soon after casting her first bronzes in 1993, propelled by gallery representation and shows.
 Her sculptures range in size from two inches to life-size.
 Kathy’s sculptures have been offered in select galleries and are included in private collections around the world.
 She has been awarded many private commissions.
 Her award winning work in sculpture has been featured in group shows in museums in several states: including the C.M.
 Russell Museum in Great Falls, Montana; The Great Plains Museum in Lincoln, Nebraska, Regan Presidential Library in Simi Valley, California, the Olaf Wieghorst Museum in El Cajon, California, and the Foothills Art Center in Golden, Colorado.
-Her works have been featured in many national juried and invitational exhibitions, including the Loveland Sculpture Invitational in Loveland, Colorado; the Fine Arts Festival in Oklahoma City; the Danada Sculpture Show in Wheaton, Illinois, and the Art on the Commons in Lakewood, Colorado.
+Her works have been featured in many national juried and invitational exhibitions, including Sculpture in the Park in Loveland, Colorado; the Fine Arts Festival in Oklahoma City; the Danada Sculpture Show in Wheaton, Illinois, and the Art on the Commons in Lakewood, Colorado.